 Apple has said that apps using its new HealthKit tools will not be allowed to store personal data on its iCloud servers.
 Any apps which do so will be rejected by the Cupertino company.

-The news comes less than a day after Apple said there had not been a full-scale breach of its iCloud service in relation to the leaking of personal images from celebrity accounts.
+in relation to the leaking of personal images from celebrity accounts.
 The company claimed targeted attacks were to blame.

 The move to limit HealthKit data storage will be welcomed by privacy campaigners, who had been concerned about what Apple would do with such information.
 Tim Cook and co have previously said that HealthKit apps will not be able to use data to target ads to users for anything other than health or wellbeing products.